JustLe56/ZipWeather/README.md

 # ZipWeather
-Webscraper that uses United States zipcodes to find and locate accurate weather information
+Webscraper that uses United States zipcodes to find and locate accurate weather information using weather.gov